TheJelmega/prog-lang/design/README.md

 Only the following place expressions can be moved out from:
 - variables that are not currently borrowed
 - temporary fields
-- fields of place expressions that can be moved out of, if the field is does not need to be dropped or used in a drop implementation, i.e. if the field can be partially moved
+- fields of place expressions that can be moved out of, if the field does not need to be dropped or used in a drop implementation, i.e. if the field can be partially moved
 - Result of a expressions that supports moving out of. _TODO: This needs a good API_

-After moving out of a place expression that evaluates a local expression, the location is deinitialized and cannot be read from again until it is reinitialized.
+After moving out of a place expression that is evaluated in a local expression, the location is then deinitialized and cannot be read from again until it is reinitialized.

 In all other places, a place expression in a value expression will result in an error.